spring-projects/spring-net/README.md

 * Quartz Example - Scheduling using Quartz
 * Mvc5QuickStart - Show the configuration of the ASP.NET MVC 5 support

-## 7. How to build
+## How to build

 VS.NET
 ------

-Visual Studio 2019 is required to open and build the solution.
+Visual Studio 2022 is required to open and build the solution.
 The free community version of Visual Studio should suffice.

-## 8. Support

-The user forums at http://forum.springframework.net/ are available for you to submit questions, support requests, and interact with other Spring.NET users.

-Bug and issue tracking can be found at https://jira.springsource.org/browse/SPRNET

-A Fisheye repository browser is located at https://fisheye.springframework.org/browse/spring-net

-To get the sources, fork us on github at https://github.com/SpringSource/spring-net

-We are always happy to receive your feedback on the forums.
-If you think you found a bug, have an improvement suggestion or feature request, please submit a ticket in JIRA (see link above).

-A word on bug reports: If at all possible, try to download one of the nightly snapshots at http://www.springframework.net/downloads/nightly/ and see, if this bug has already been fixed.
-If the problem still persists, don't forget to mention the version of Spring.NET you are using (check the file versions of Spring.NET dlls), the .NET version you are running on and a description how to reproduce the problem.
-Ideally attach some sample code reproducing the problem to the JIRA ticket.

-## 9. Acknowledgements
+## Acknowledgements

 InnovaSys Document X!
 ---------------------